Creating a PUSH API

 A powerful automation feature that can send data to third party systems.

-1. Firstly, create a a view which contains the data you wish to send
+1. Firstly, create a view which contains the data you wish to send

 2. In the ‘Use API’ panel, enter a URL into the Push URL field.
 This is the URL that Agilebase will POST to when there’s new data.